nuno/rr-indie-stack/README.md

 ## Development

-- First run this stack's `remix.init` script and commit the changes it makes to your project.
+- First run this stack's `rr.init` script and commit the changes it makes to your project.

   ```sh
   npx remix init